Jisan-mia/ts/README.md

 ## What is TypeScript
-TypeScript is an open source language and is a superset of JavaScript
+TypeScript is an open source language and is a superset of JavaScript created by Microsoft.

 - Offers additional features so JavaScript including static types
 - Using types is completely optional